 8. The following scenarios are adapted with minor changes from Gil & Johnson, 1993.

-Matthias Barker is completing his masters in clinical mental health counseling at Northwest University and is currently practicing at Lutheran Community Services fulfilling his internship.
+Matthias Barker completed his masters in clinical mental health counseling at Northwest University and is currently practicing at Family Essentials Counseling in Spokane Valley, Washington.
 Matthias is working towards specialization in treating children who have undergone severe abuse as well as men recovering from childhood abuse.
 Before pursuing a counseling career Matthias held pastoral positions at various churches serving as a youth pastor and college internship coordinator.
 In his free time, he enjoys making ceramic, collecting house plants, and cooking BBQ.
 Matthias and his wife Paige live in Spokane, WA.